-Select the radio button for the desired storage type and then fill in the relevant parameters.
+Enable Encryption Select this checkbox to encrypt the Input stream.
+For more information, see Encrypting an Input Stream in ZEC .
+Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
+Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
+The generated encryption key must be sent to the end-user to decipher the received encoded stream.
+Recording parameters Select this checkbox to customize the recording parameters. • Select the radio button for the desired storage type and then fill in the relevant parameters.
 Destination Type • Record to disk - the recording is saved on the local disk.
 It is possible to record to an external destination by replacing the default storage location with a symbolic link.
 To learn more, see Using an External Storage section. • Record to S3 - the file is saved to your AWS S3 Bucket.
+The mechanism uses AWS multipart upload.
+Amazon advises to define a lifetime rule for objects on destination bucket.
 Record to Disk Parameters Specify the file name pattern that ZEC will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
-File Name The file name pattern can include any string and up to five variables listed below.
+The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: Template • %S=stream id - optional. • • %Y=year - optional • %M=month - optional %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
-Max recorded file duration [hours] Specify the maximum time allotted for recording a video stream.
-Default: 2 hours Keep recorded files for [hours] Specify the maximum time for storing the recording.
-Default: 0 hours Custom Path Optionally specify a storage location for the recorded files that is relative to the root folder.
-This location bypasses the location specified as the root folder in the Settings > General screen.
-Record to S3 Parameters
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: File Name • %S=stream id - optional.
+Template %Y=year - optional %M=month - optional %D=day - optional • %T=HH.MM.SS creation time - mandatory • %U=YYYYmmddTHHMMSSZ UTC timestamp - optional For example, the following pattern %Y_recording%T.ts will generate the following file name 2022_recording15:32:35.ts.